owcz/pogoplug_mobile_uboot_installer/README.md

 **Note:** If you are running this script on several Pogoplugs and get tired of answering all of the prompts, you can instead tell the script to assume yes to all prompts via `ash uboot.sh -y`.

-## Credits

-This script is based on the instructions in Qui's blog post: http://blog.qnology.com/2014/07/hacking-pogoplug-v4-series-4-and-mobile.html

-Qui's work was in turn based on work from the crew at the doozan forums: http://forum.doozan.com/

 ## FAQ

 **Q: Why aren't you using a github URL in the above instructions?**